CybSec113/SchwabAPI/README.md

 ## Schwab API
-Code to authenticate and access Schwab API
+Code to authenticate and query Schwab API
-Currently only supports individual developer role and Market Data API All scripts now include "shebang" to allow for direct execution.
+Currently only supports individual developer role for Account and Market Data API All scripts now include "shebang" to allow for direct execution.

-See the YouTube video here:
+See the YouTube video here (admittedly, this needs to be updated):
 https://youtu.be/vnXVsJuI6ns

 I made lots of enhancements since uploading the video, so check back here for more updated code